-- An order of no contact will remain in place until both parties agree in writing to cancel the order, pending final approval by the Office of Student Conduct. - 8.
-Suspension-An action which excludes the student from registration, class attendance, residence in university-owned or -managed housing, and use of university facilities for a specified period of time.
-The privilege of the use of university facilities/property is withdrawn by this action unless specific written permission is otherwise obtained from the conduct officer. - 9.
-Deferred Suspension-This sanction is a suspension that is delayed pending specified behavioral performance.
-A definite period of observation and review occurs during a deferred suspension.
-If a student is again found responsible for violating the Code of Student Conduct, the suspension will take place immediately, without appeal. - 10.
-Dismissal-The permanent loss of the privilege of registration, class attendance, and residence in university-owned or -managed housing.
+- 11. Deferred Suspension-A suspension (or housing suspension) that is delayed pending specified behavioral performance.
+A definite period of observation and review occurs during deferred suspension.
+If a Respondent is again found responsible for a CSC violation, the suspension will take place immediately without appeal. - 12.
+Dismissal-The permanent loss of the privilege of registration, class attendance, and residence in university-owned or university-managed housing.
 The privilege to use university facilities or property is also permanently withdrawn by this action.
-A student who has been dismissed is not eligible for readmission.
-Any student who is dismissed will not be entitled to any refund of tuition or fees.
-A notation will be placed on a student's transcript indicating disciplinary dismissal.
+A Respondent who has been dismissed is not eligible for readmission.
+Any Respondent who is dismissed will not be entitled to any refund of tuition or fees.
+A notation will be placed on the Respondent's transcript indicating disciplinary dismissal.